davidhu2000/typescript_crash_course/decorators.md

 # Decorators

-Decorators allow for the injction and query of metadata when working with class definitions.
+Decorators allow for the injection and query of metadata when working with class definitions.

 ## Setup

-In order to use decorators, a new compiler options needs to be added to the `tsconfig.json`.
+In order to use decorators, a new compiler option needs to be added to the `tsconfig.json`.
 This option is named `experimentalDecorators` and needs to be set `true`.

 ```json
 {